Understanding Scoliosis: What to Expect During a Scoliosis Exam

 The exam starts with a visual assessment of your child’s back while they stand up straight and look forward.
 The nurse or physician will check:

-This helps to determine if there’s any visible imbalance, which may be a sign of scoliosis or sometimes just normal variations in posture.
+This helps to determine if there are any visible imbalances, which may be a sign of scoliosis or sometimes just normal variations in posture.

 2. Forward Bend Test

 Next, your child will bend forward at the waist with their arms and head relaxed.
 This is one of the most reliable tests for scoliosis.
-The doctor looks for any rotation or unevenness in the rib cage or muscles along the spine.
+At this stage, the doctor will look for any rotation or unevenness in the child’s rib cage or in their muscles along the spine.

 3. Muscle Strength Testing

-Next, they will check the strength in your child’s legs, feet, and toes.
-This helps confirm that the nerves are functioning properly and that there are no neurological concerns related to the spine.
+Next, the doctor will check the strength in your child’s legs, feet, and toes.
+This helps confirm to the doctors if the nerves are functioning properly and that there are no neurological concerns related to the spine.

 4. Hamstring Flexibility (Popliteal Angle Check)